Home Depot, Inc.

 Diluted Earnings per Share

-Diluted earnings per share were $14.23 in fiscal 2025 compared to $14.91 in fiscal 2024.
-The decrease in diluted earnings per share for fiscal 2025 was primarily driven by lower net earnings during fiscal 2025.
-The 53rd week of fiscal 2024 increased diluted earnings per share in fiscal 2024 by approximately $0.30.
+Diluted earnings per share were $3.30 for the first quarter of fiscal 2026 compared to $3.45 for the first quarter of fiscal 2025.
+The decrease in diluted earnings per share was primarily driven by lower net earnings during the first quarter of fiscal 2026.

 NON-GAAP FINANCIAL MEASURES